GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

   standard scalar-type header directly from a Template file.
 Standard headers providing a distinct service (`<errno.h>`) remain direct dependencies where that service is actually used.
+- Keep `app_time.h` and `app_time.c` project-local.
+A new project copies their canonical baseline from `Projects/Template` and thereafter owns both files;
+  do not replace them with one shared implementation or include a shared `.c` file.
+This is deliberate policy-layer duplication, not reusable Driver/BSP duplication.
+- The project-local timing service owns the complete application timebase
+  policy: the selected SysTick or general-purpose Timer base, its requested tick frequency, the monotonic software tick, peripheral IRQ-source and NVIC sequencing where applicable, and the selected strong IRQ-handler ABI symbol.
+  Every application timebase is interrupt-driven.
+- Strong timing handlers remain project-local so each application can use the selected IRQ's full capabilities: event inspection and service ordering, selective acknowledgement, scheduling publication, diagnostics, profiling, shared-event handling, and project-specific error policy.
+A shared strong handler, weak hook, or callback layer must not seize or narrow that ownership merely to remove identical starter code.
+- Consolidate application timing and delay behavior into the project-local `app_time.[ch]` pair; do not retain a separate `app_delay.[ch]` pair.
+The millisecond/tick delays consume the application-owned interrupt-driven timebase.
+Optional microsecond delay APIs delegate to the independently selected polling-only `BSP_TIMER` capability and do not reproduce its TIM4 clock or fixed configuration sequence.

 ---

 # Preference Log

+- 2026-08-26: Kept `app_time.[ch]` intentionally project-local so each
+  application retains unrestricted strong SysTick/Timer IRQ ownership, merged application delay behavior into that pair, and assigned the optional polling-only 1 MHz TIM4 microsecond-delay configuration to the independently selected `BSP_TIMER` capability.
 - 2026-08-26: Split BSP into independently selected GPIO and USART capability headers/sources and CMake components, retained `bsp.h` as a guarded aggregate, required capability headers to be self-contained and minimal, and assigned